Mask Dance Performance during Tharpaling Thongdrol Festival

 What to Wear

 While attending a festival, it’s important to dress respectfully.
 Bhutanese people wear their traditional Gho and Kira during Festivals, and it’s customary for visitors to dress modestly.
-Avoid wearing revealing clothing and consider wearing long sleeves and pants or a skirt.
+Avoid wearing revealing clothing and wear warm, windproof layers — Tharpaling at 3,600m is cold even in March, and the ridge is fully exposed to the wind.
+Warm boots, gloves, and a down jacket are essential for the pre-dawn Thongdrel ceremony.
+The drive from Gyetsa village takes about 30 minutes; the hiking alternative takes 3 hours.

 Photography

 Photography is allowed at most festivals, but it’s always polite to ask before taking pictures, especially of monks or religious figures.
 Be respectful of the rituals, and avoid using flash photography during performances.
-Also, bring a good camera if possible.
+Also, a wide-angle lens captures both the Thongdrel and the extraordinary Chumey Valley panorama below.
+The pre-dawn light as the Thongdrel is unfurled against a lightening sky is one of the most photographed moments at any Bhutanese festival.
+Ask before photographing inside the main temple.

 Engage a Guide